 Tracy brings her new boyfriend Glenn with her to the latest of a regular couples lunch put on by her friends, husband and wife Pete and Emma Mandrake.
 Two other couples, the married Buck and Lexi Kivel, and Hedy Galili and Shane Owens who have been engaged for six years, also turn up.
 Not long after they arrive, the phones and internet appear to stop working, followed by the power going off.
 As they argue about this, Pete and Emma reveal that they are about to divorce.
 A neighbour then informs them that several dirty bombs have been released downtown and that a cloud of radiation is heading their way.
 Panicking, they seal up the house, later learning that a cloud of deadly VX nerve gas has also been released.
 Each of them tries to cope in different ways, while the situation causes problems that all of them have been hiding to come to the fore.

 It’s a Disaster was the second film for writer-director-actor Todd Berger.
 Berger is a member of the comedy troupe Farce Force 5 and had previously worked as an actor in minor parts in various films.
 Berger has made several short films as director and wrote the screenplays for various Kung Fu Panda and Smurfs short films.
-He made his feature-length writing-directing debut with the little seen The Scenesters (2009), a comedy spoofing serial killers and Found Footage.
+He made his feature-length writing-directing debut with The Scenesters (2009), a side-splittingly meta comedy about a crime scene video crew who discover they are on the trail of a serial killer.
 (You can spot Berger in person in the film here as the next-door neighbour who turns up in a hazmat suit).
 Subsequent to this, Berger went on to direct the non-genre Cover Versions (2018) and write the script for the very adult puppet film The Happytime Murders (2018).

 It’s a Disaster falls into the genre of the social apocalypse film.
 Unlike big-budget efforts such as When Worlds Collide (1951), Deep Impact (1998), The Day After Tomorrow (2004) and 2012 (2009), it is unconcerned with the spectacle of the end of the world and falls into a small sub-genre of these films that deal with the apocalypse on a small personal scale.
 This sub-genre might include films such as The Trigger Effect (1996), Last Night (1998), The Divide (2011), 4:44 Last Day on Earth (2011), Melancholia (2011), Goodbye World (2013), These Final Hours (2013) and Into the Forest (2015).